-Seller's Disclosure

-(a) Presence of lead-based paint and/or lead-based paint hazards (check (i) or (ii) below):

-- (i) Known lead-based paint and/or lead-based paint hazards are present in the housing (explain). - (ii) Seller has no knowledge of lead-based paint and/or lead-based paint hazards in the housing.(b) Records and reports available to the seller (check (i) or (ii) below): - (i) Seller has provided the purchaser with all available records and reports pertaining to Lead-based paint and/or lead-based paint hazards in the housing (list documents below). - (ii) Seller has no reports or records pertaining to lead-based paint and/or lead-based paint hazards in the housing.
+Seller's Disclo (a) Presence o (i) f lead-based paint and/or lead-b pased paint hazards (check (i) or (or lead-based paint hazards are pr (ii) (b) Records an (i) d reports available to the seller Seller has provided the purch ad-based paint and/or lead-based (check (i) or (ii) below): aser with all available records a paint hazards in the housing (list nd reports pertaining to Lead- (ii) Seller has no reports or record in the housing. s pertaining to lead-based paint a .nd/or lead-based paint hazards (c) Pu (d) Pu (e) Pu rchaser has received a 10-day of all information listed above. let Protect Your Family from Lec opportunity (or mutually agreed resence of lead-based paint and/o upon period) to conduct a risk (f) Ag whedgment (initial) gent has informed the seller of her responsibility to ensure co the seller's obligations under 42 mpliance.
+U.S.C.
+4852d and is aware of nation above and certify, to the burnate. est of their knowledge, that the Seller Date Seller Date Purchaser Date Purchaser Date Agent Date Agent Date

-Purchaser's Acknowledgment (initial)

-- (c) Purchaser has received copies of all information listed above. - (d) Purchaser has received the pamphlet Protect Your Family from Lead in Your Home. - (e) Purchaser has received a 10-day opportunity (or mutually agreed upon period) to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards.

-Agent's Acknowledgment (initial)

-(f) Agent has informed the seller of the seller's obligations under 42 U.S.C.
-4852d and is aware of his/her responsibility to ensure compliance.

-Certification of Accuracy

-The following parties have reviewed the information above and certify, to the best of their knowledge, that the information they have provided is true and accurate.

-Seller Date Seller Date

-Purchaser Date Purchaser Date

-Agent Date Agent Date

-ATTACHMENT F
+$\textbf{ATTACHMENT} \; F$